Second Schleswig War: February

-In the Battle for Königshügel (Danish Kongshøj, translated 'King's Hill') near Selk on 3 February 1864, Austrian forces commanded by General Gondrecourt pushed the Danes back to the Dannevirke.
+In the Battle of Königshügel (Danish Kongshøj, translated 'King's Hill') near Selk on 3 February 1864, Austrian forces commanded by General Gondrecourt pushed the Danes back to the Danevirke.
 The Danish 6th Brigade had an important part.
 The battle was fought in a snowstorm at -10 °C.

 Danish fighting against Austrians at Selk and Kongshøj and Saksarmen on 3 February 1864 is described as follows:

 The enemy sharpshooters immediately got reinforcement of a whole battalion, which advanced in a column with a music band which blew a storm-march, the battalion's commander followed on a horse, and after that the battalion's standard.
 Captain Stockfleth ordered his men to fire on the band and the battalion's commander and the standard-bearer.
 After that the storm-march sounded not so beautiful now that that lacked quite a few voices.
 The battalion commander's horse was shot under him.
 He grasped the standard when the standard-bearer fell, and now it went forward again with great strength.

 A Danish military report dated 11 February 1864 describes incidents near Königshügel/Kongshøj and Vedelspang as follows:

 On 3 February the Regiment's 1st Battalion occupied the Brigade's forward post line while its 2 Battalion stood as a reserve in Bustrup.
 The company commanders Daue and Steinmann under Major Schack's command increased its main position near Vedelspang while the Stockfleth Company stood between Niederselk and Alten Mühle as well as the Riise Company behind the dam near Haddeby.
 The 9th Regiment found its place about 1:30 pm and attacked an enemy unit which was coming from Geltorf and Brekendorf.
 The Stockfleth Company's main position, coming from Vedelspang, had advanced to Kongshøi, and Kastede the same distance behind the Danevirke rampart in front of Bustrup.
 In Bustrup the shooting was heard about 2:00 pm 2nd Battalion occupied the rampart and covered the withdrawing squads.
 The enemy pressed intensely in the east towards Haddebyer Noor, but was stopped here and remained fighting in one place until it turned dark.
 They sent a company to drive away the enemy from Vedelspang, but could not press further on than to towards the north part of the exercise ground.

 The regiment's losses in this fighting: Dead, 1 corporal 1 undercorporal 7 privates; wounded, 2 corporals 3 undercorporals 18 privates; missing 11 privates.

 — Fredericia 11 February 1864, Scholten, Oberstlieutenant and Regimentscommandeur.